 3. On the Secondary using the WebUI menu option: View Configuration > Network Configuration, verify that the floating IPs associated with the VIPs have been brought up (see STEP 3 above for more details).

-STEP 6 - Verify normal operation resumes (when reconnecting the network & serial cable to Primary)
+STEP 6 - Verify Normal Operation Resumes (when Reconnecting the Network & Serial cables to the Primary)

 - 1. Reconnect the cables to the Primary. - 2.
 Verify that the Primary's status is set to Active: